-Snapchat and OptimizeApp Forge Strategic Partnership to Empower SMEs in the MENA Region
+Snapchat And Optimizeapp Forge Strategic Partnership To Empower Smes In The MENA Region

-(MENAFN- Weber Shandwick) Riyadh, Kingdom of Saudi Arabia – 10 March 2024: OptimizeApp, Kuwait-based advertising technology startup that enables SMEs to create, launch and optimize campaigns on social media channels has joined forces with Snapchat in a strategic partnership to better serve the evolving needs of SMEs in the MENA region.
+(MENAFN- Mid-East) Riyadh, Kingdom of Saudi Arabia: OptimizeApp, Kuwait-based advertising technology startup that enables SMEs to create, launch and optimize campaigns on social media channels has joined forces with Snapchat in a strategic partnership to better serve the evolving needs of SMEs in the MENA region.

 The partnership comes as a response to the success OptimizeApp continues to drive, positioning itself as the preferred platform for making advertising simpler and more effective for SMEs in the region.
 Serving over 8,000 e-commerce stores, restaurants and cafes alongside service providers in MENA, OptimizeApp will use its technology platform to help advertisers find success on Snapchat whether they are running their first campaign or as a returning advertiser.